Pozhuthana: Geographic location

 Pozhuthana panchayat in Vythiri taluk of Wayanad district is located about 8 km west of Kalpetta town.
 It is bounded on the north by Thariode panchayats, south by vythiri taluk panchayat, east by Kalpetta municipality and west by Kozhikode District.
 It lies between 11°31’57" and 11°37’53" north latitude and 75°56’38" and 76°03’21" east longitude.

 The panchayat is mostly drained by Pozhuthana river and the streamlets draining into it.
-Pozhuthana River flows through the middle of the panchayat from south to north and finally drains into Kabani River.
+The Pozhuthana River flows through the middle of the panchayat from south to north and finally drains into Kabani River.
 The panchayat area is moderately well drained to well drained and exhibits a dendritic drainage pattern.
-Depth of ground water fluctuates considerably with physiography, but generally remains between a depth of 5–20 m in the elevated areas and 1–5 m in the valleys.
+The depth of ground water fluctuates considerably with physiography, but generally remains between a depth of 5–20 m in the elevated areas and 1–5 m in the valleys.